Bita404/OOP-Backend-System/README.md

 It contains all the CRUD operations for each object in the school and also contains visualization, analyzing and summery Reports to help the user.
 Errors  in this project is handled .
 ## Libraries :books:
-- mysql.connector
+- mysql.connector (requires Mysql and a database)
 - pandas
 - matplotlib.pyplot
 - numpy
 - datetime
-- MongoClient from pymongo
+- MongoClient from pymongo  (requires mongoDBcompass)
 - database_sys ( this is my own program which I imported in main.py)
 ## database_sys.py :sunflower:
 This is the main progaram , an OOP based Python code that provides: